The Ireland Japan Association would like to acknowledge the gracious support of our patron, Japanese Ambassador to Ireland H.E. Mrs. Mari Miyoshi.

 Ms. Kate Curneen (Dillon Eustace)

-Kate is a senior associate in the Banking and Capital Markets Department of Dillon Eustace.
-She graduated with a Bachelor of Civil Law degree from UCD in 2006 and qualified as a solicitor in Ireland in 2010.
-Kate’s work is primarily focused on the sale of financial assets, securitisation and structured finance transactions.
+Kate is a partner in the Banking and Capital Markets Department of Dillon Eustace.
+She graduated with a Bachelor of Civil Law from UCD in 2006 and qualified as a solicitor in Ireland in 2010.
+Kate’s work is primarily focused on the sale of financial assets, property finance, securitisation and structured finance transactions.
 She has also obtained a diploma in aviation leasing and finance from the Law Society of Ireland.
-Kate regularly contributes articles to financial services related publications in a number of areas, including aviation finance, capital markets developments, securitisation and SME and consumer law.
-She is also a member of the Irish Debt Securities Association.
+Kate regularly contributes to legal and financial services related publications on topics including aviation finance, capital markets developments, securitisation, SME and consumer law and Brexit.
 Kate works with a number of Japanese clients.
 In December 2000, Dillon Eustace opened its first overseas office in Tokyo to service its Asian client base.
 Located in the centre of Tokyo’s Business District, the office also serves the members of the Irish business community seeking introductions in the city as well as providing an on-the-spot, immediate service to Japanese clients in their own time zone.